dzekelid/products/_listings/stripe/openapi.md

       - Products
     post:
       summary: Add Products
-      description: "Updates the specific product by setting the values of the parameters passed.
-Any parameters not provided will be left unchanged.Note that a product\u2019s attributes are not editable.
-Instead, you would need to deactivate the existing product and create a new one with the new attribute values."
+      description: Updates the specific product by setting the values of the parameters passed.
+Any parameters not provided will be left unchanged.Note that a product???s attributes are not editable.
+Instead, you would need to deactivate the existing product and create a new one with the new attribute values.
       operationId: postProducts
       x-api-path-slug: productsid-post
       parameters: